Problem

 GO

 The below image shows the output when running the above commands.
-The first result set doesn't change the names or data types and the second result set we have changed the column names and data types using this new feature.
+The first result set doesn’t change names or data types and the second result changes names and data types.

 Next Steps